Unleash/unleash/website/docs/reference/unleash-context.md

 :::

 Any context field _can_ be used to [calculate custom stickiness](../reference/stickiness#custom-stickiness).
 However, you need to explicitly tell Unleash that you want a field to be used for custom stickiness for it to be possible.
 You can enable this functionality either when you create the context field or at any later point.
-For steps on how to do this, see [the _How to define custom context fields_ guide](../how-to/how-to-define-custom-context-fields).